FIRST POST ON KYUNG BOK PALACE [HERE]

 - Food takes too long to come out (even if restaurant is not busy) and may not taste good enough for round two

 - Service is odd.. a bit rude, careless and only understandable for those who have been here

 - First post on Kyung Bok Palace [here]

 - Ginseng chicken noodle soup tastes better than the ginseng whole chicken soup

 - Normal to walk up to a waiter/waitress and hand them an order sheet

 - Restaurant is always overstaffed but never efficient.
 For a 30% capacity, the food took forty minutes to come

-- Depending how much you can eat or like the dishes, another Korean restaurant may be a better bang for your buck.
-I previously said the AYCE is good enough if you are hungry but that was for the old AYCE menu, not the new one
+- Depending on how much you can eat or like the dishes, another Korean restaurant may be a better bang for your buck.
+I have previously said the AYCE is good enough if you are hungry but that was for the old AYCE menu, not the new one